oleg31337/homenetmon/README.md

 # homenetmon
 ## Home network scanner and monitor dashboard
-Full stack Node.js/JavaScript application that scans local network and shows your devices in a compact and simple way.
+Full stack Node.js/JavaScript application that scans local network using nmap and shows your devices in a compact and simple way.

 ## Features
  * Automatic scheduled nmap scan